Artur Zasada

-Artur Jarosław Zasada, born 5 June 1969 in Zielona Gora, Poland, is a politician and a former Member of the European Parliament.
+Artur Jarosław Zasada (born 5 June 1969) is a Polish politician and a former Member of the European Parliament.
 A former member of Poland Together and the European Conservatives and Reformists group, having been elected for Civic Platform.

 Biography

+Zasada was born on 5 June 1969 in Zielona Góra.
 A lawyer by the profession, graduated from the University of Wrocław.
 He was employed in PP and Ministry of Communications.
 Later he worked as a manager for international relations and marketing specialist in a transport company, then he became branch director of the Totalizator Sportowy.